reyqune/Baldur-s-Gate-3-Enhanced-Edition/README.md

 >[!WARNING]
 >Antivirus programs are notorious for false flagging [MO2's Virtual File System](https://stepmodifications.org/wiki/Guide:Mod_Organizer/Advanced), which can and will cause crashes and other problems.
 Antivirus programs like BitDefender, Norton, and Webroot are especially aggressive, and you will very likely need to fully remove them from your PC in order to actually launch the game through MO2.
 It is 2024, Windows Defender and being smart online is more than adequate to protect yourself from malicious software.

-If you use Windows Defender, it is advised that you set up an exception for the modlist.
+If you use Windows Defender, it is advised that you set up an exception for the mod list.

 <Details>
 <summary>Setting up Windows Defender Exceptions:</summary>